solidity-labs-io/forge-proposal-simulator/docs/type-check/type-check.md

 ## Overview

 The `TypeCheckAddresses.json` file is a JSON file used for verifying the bytecode of already deployed contracts on any chain.
 This file contains a list of objects, where each object stores the `name`, `constructorArgs`, and `artifactPath` for all the contracts that needs to be type checked.
 The `name` should be the same as the `name` in `Addresses.json` as it links both JSONs together.
 The `constructorArgs` should be in comma-separated array format.
-For `Address`, `bytes`, and `string`, double quotes should be used.
+For `address`, `bytes`, and `string`, double quotes should be used.
 Tuples, on the other hand, are passed like arrays `[]`.
 Additionally, each `"` in JSON is escaped using `\` since it is a special character in the JSON file.

 ## Structure